mziyabo/vscode-codedeploy-extension/README.md

  > Note to remove the workspace link to the CodeDeploy application run `AWS CodeDeploy: Unlink Workspace` from the Command Palette or the CodeDeploy Explorer.

 ## Extension Limitations
-- Limited to CodeDeploy to EC2, i.e. Support for Lambda and ECS not yet available
+- Limited to CodeDeploy to EC2 CodeDeploy
 - Supports S3 revision locations- GitHub currently not available
-- Blue/Green Deployments not yet supported

 ## Release Notes
 This extension is still in preview and open to contribution.